vpenades/SharpGLTF/src/SharpGLTF.Toolkit/Materials/readme.md

 #### Overview

-glTF materials specification has a rather complex architecture, with a number of speciallised objects, plus a good number of extensions.
+glTF materials specification has a rather complex architecture, with a number of specialized objects, plus a good number of extensions.

 In order to streamline and simplify access to materials, a Material Build API is provided.